GreenyShadow/Daily-Web-Dev-Research./Project_/Project - JavaScript v2.9.0/README.md

 A ticketing system that lets employees submit internal support requests, lets admins triage them, and lets support agents work them through to resolution.

-> **Note on tech stack:** this repository currently contains a **working functional prototype** built with Node.js/Express (API) and plain HTML/CSS/JavaScript (UI), used to validate the workflow and data model.
-The assignment's required stack is **C# / ASP.NET Core MVC / Entity Framework Core / SQL Server** — the C# port is tracked separately and will reuse the same roles, ticket lifecycle, and data shapes documented here.
+> **Note on tech stack:** the assignment's required stack was **C# / ASP.NET Core MVC / Entity Framework Core / SQL Server**.
+However, the company's coding language is **JavaScript**, so the implemented version follows the company's language instead: **Node.js/Express** for the API and **plain HTML/CSS/JavaScript** (plus a React client) for the UI.
+This is the system as it will be used and maintained going forward — not a temporary prototype awaiting a C# port.

 ---